nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 *	“ref”
 *	“alt”

-*	“Additional columns (comma-separated)”: *gene, aa_change, rs_ids, hs_qvalue, cosmic_ids*
+	“Additional columns (comma-separated)”: *gene, aa_change, rs_ids, hs_qvalue, cosmic_ids*.
 These columns are gotten from the variants table of the GEMINI database.

 2. This second step has the same settings as the above step except for: